trilitech/tezos-developer-docs/src/pages/tutorials/create-an-nft/index.md

    The response should show that the active network is "sandbox."
    The sandbox is a local simulation of Tezos that you can use to test your work.

-5. Set up a local Tezos sandbox:
+5. Set up a local Tezos sandbox by running this command:

    ```bash
    tznft bootstrap
    ```

+   This command can take time to run, so wait until you see the message "sandbox started."

    This command uses the [Flextesa](https://tezos.gitlab.io/flextesa/) tool to create a local sandbox in a Docker container.
+   This sandbox is a local instance of Tezos that you can use to test your work before you send it to a live Tezos network.
-   This sandbox comes preconfigured with two account aliases named `bob` and `alice` that you can use to test account operations like creating and transferring NFTs.
+   The sandbox comes preconfigured with two account aliases named `bob` and `alice` that you can use to test account operations like creating and transferring NFTs.

    You can verify that the sandbox is running by running the command `docker ps` and looking for a container named `flextesa-sandbox`.
-   To stop the container, run the command `tznft kill-sandbox`, but beware that stopping the container sets the sandbox back to its initial state.
+   To stop the container, run the command `tznft kill-sandbox`, but beware that stopping the container sets the sandbox back to its initial state, which removes any changes you made or contracts or tokens that you created.

    Unlike the live Tezos networks, this sandbox bakes a new block every 5 seconds.
    Therefore, commands that you run on the sandbox can take a few seconds to complete.

 ## Create NFT metadata

-In most cases, you create a collection of NFTs instead of creating NFTs one at a time.
-Follow these steps to set up the local metadata for the NFT collection:
+The first step in creating NFTs is to create local metadata files that describe the collection and the individual NFTs:

 1. Create a collection metadata file by running this command: